Machine-Learning-Foundations/exercise_13_segmentation/README.md

 Test your implementation by setting the if-condition wrapping the plotting utility in `compute_roi` to `True` and running vscode pytest `test_roi`.
 Remember to set it back to `False` afterwards.

-2. #### Implement the UNet.
+### Task 3: Implement the UNet.

-Navigate to the `train.py` module file in the `src` folder.
+Navigate to the `train.py` file in the `src` folder.
 Finish the `UNet3D` class, as discussed in the lecture.
-Use the [flax.linen.Conv](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.Conv.html), [flax.linen.relu](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.activation.relu.html), and [flax.linen.ConvTranspose](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.ConvTranspose.html), to build your model.
+Use [torch.nn.Conv3d](https://pytorch.org/docs/stable/generated/torch.nn.Conv3d.html), [torch.nn.ReLU](https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html), [torch.nn.MaxPool3d](https://pytorch.org/docs/stable/generated/torch.nn.MaxPool3d.html) and [th.nn.UpSample](https://pytorch.org/docs/stable/generated/torch.nn.Upsample.html) to build the model.
+For upsampling, we suggest to use `mode='nearest'` algorithm for reproducibility purpose.

-3. #### Implement the focal-loss
+### Task 4: Implement the focal-loss.

 Open the `util.py` module in `src` and implement the `softmax_focal_loss` function as discussed in the lecture: